Polymer/polymer-starter-kit/README.md

 - npm, the node package manager, installed with Node.js and used to install Node.js packages.
 - gulp, a Node.js-based build tool.
 - bower, a Node.js-based package manager used to install front-end packages (like Polymer).
+- The starter kit gulp build process uses platform specific tools which is handled by node-gyp which is included in node.js.
+See https://github.com/nodejs/node-gyp/blob/master/README.md for additional platform specific dependencies.

 **To install dependencies:**